 Maple Bourbon Smoked Ribs

-Maple Bourbon Smoked Ribs are a delectable dinner that are simply bursting with flavor.
-They’re slow smoked, wrapped in Reynolds Wrap Foil, braised with a maple bourbon marinade, and glazed with a sinful maple bourbon glaze.
+Maple bourbon smoked ribs are simply bursting with flavor.
+They’re slow-smoked, braised with a maple bourbon marinade, and then glazed with a sinful maple bourbon glaze.

 Maple Bourbon Ribs

 These maple bourbon ribs are completely and utterly irresistible.
 Don’t get me wrong, I like good, classic baby back ribs with a traditional BBQ sauce as much as the next person, but these ribs take everything to the next level.
 The secret to these ribs is the cooking process.
 Each step adds a new layer of flavor so by the time your ribs are ready to eat, you get to enjoy notes of smoke that are perfectly paired with sweetness and punch from the foiling liquid and glaze.